git-for-windows/gfw-helper-github-app/README.md

 On https://github.com/, the `+` link on the top was pressed, and an empty, private repository was registered.
 Nothing was pushed to it yet.

-After that, the contents of the publish profile that [was downloaded earlier](#getting-the-publish-profile) was registered as Actions secret, under the name `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.
+After that, the Azure Service Principal needs to be registered as Actions secret, under the name `AZURE_RBAC_CREDENTIALS`.

 This repository was initialized locally only after that, actually, by starting to write this `README.md` and then developing this working toy GitHub App, and the `origin` remote was set to the newly registered repository on GitHub.